ff-meli/ImGuiScene/README.md

   * Build this project
   * Add a reference in your project to ImGuiScene.dll in this project's output folder
   * Add a reference in your project to SDL2-CS.dll in this project's output folder (the NuGet package is out of date and not maintained, so do not use that)
+  * Add a reference in your project to ImGui.NET.dll in this project's output folder (the NuGet version _might_ work for you, but there are dependency problems in some projects, which is why the local version exists)
   * Manually copy SDL2.dll from this project's output folder, ensure it is placed in your project's output folder(s) when built
-  * Ensure your project has a NuGet package reference to ImGui.NET
 * Project inclusion
   * Create your project
   * Add this project's _solution_ (not just the project!) to your project
   * Set the ImGuiScene project to have a build dependency on SDL2-CS project
-  * Add a project reference in your project to the ImGuiScene project and the SDL2-CS project
+  * Add a project reference in your project to the ImGuiScene project, the ImGui.NET project and the SDL2-CS project
-  * Add a NuGet reference in your project to ImGui.NET
   * You may need to symlink package directories to make NuGet behave properly, see [here](https://stackoverflow.com/a/43923071)

 #### Note